 Ecommerce companies embrace different revenue models to become profitable.
 Here are a few of them:

 One of the fastest-growing methods of eCommerce, drop shippers act as a middle man connecting buyers to manufacturers, by marketing and selling items fulfilled by a third party supplier, like AliExpress or Printful.

 Subscription services bring convenience and savings to consumers and have become a very popular way of doing business for any number of companies, today.
-This can help you increase the lifetime value of every customer but ensuring recurring sales.
+For example, you can use a Telegram membership bot to quickly start a paid subscription program for your customers, but also maintain a direct line of communication for ongoing engagement and awareness This can help you increase the lifetime value of every customer but ensuring recurring sales.
 For instance, Dollar Shave Club uses a membership model to cultivate loyalty by shipping directly to the consumer.
 Another successful eCommerce subscription model has been adopted by Birchbox.